confluentinc/cli/CONTRIBUTING.md

 #### Security

 We use `pre-commit` hooks and `gitleaks` to prevent secrets from being committed to this repo.
-Please install `pre-commit` hooks:
+Please install `pre-commit` hooks (Note that the second command should be run inside the root directory of the repository):

     brew install pre-commit
     pre-commit install